Behind the Light: Release and promotion

 Both Standard and Deluxe Editions became available on May 19, 2014.
-Universal Music South Africa released a South African Special Tour Edition to celebrate Phillips touring South Africa with The Script in February 2015.

 Singles

 "Raging Fire", the lead single was released on March 3, 2014.
 The song speaks about "the power of love" and as described by Phillips "it's just a song wanting to feel those butterflies, you know you love and you know the first time you kissed that person" he says in an interview with Access Hollywood.
 The song was later solicited to Adult Album Alternative radio on March 17, 2014.
 The song received critical acclaim by music critics who praised Phillips vocals.
 He performed the song live on various TV shows, including The Ellen DeGeneres Show, American Idol and on Conan.
 Phillips also performed on Good Morning America on May 20 and on Today on June 27 and he returned to the PBS Independence Day celebration TV special, A Capitol Fourth.
 The music video for "Raging Fire" premiered on Vevo on April 10.
 Before its release, Phillips stated that he and his writers just wrote the song a week prior to the release.
 The song was featured in the National Hockey League's Playoffs.
 Phillips received his first BMI pop music song writing award for "Raging Fire".

 On April 22, "Fly" was released as a promotional single.

 The second single from the album is "Unpack Your Heart".
 The song was featured in a TV commercial for Ram 1500 trucks, which premiered at the American Music Awards of 2014.